 - You can employ local SEO tactics to become eligible to appear in local (map) results for certain queries with local intent.
 Examples include “dry cleaners near Drexel University”, “dry cleaners 19104”, or just plain “dry cleaners” if the searcher is using a computer with an IP address in a ZIP code close to Drexel University (19104).
 Not every query will return local search results.

-- Or you can earn your way to the top of organic search results for everything else.
+- You can earn your way to the top of organic search results for everything else.

 Google’s ranking algorithm is a closely held secret and no one outside of that company knows exactly how it works.
-There is a general consensus among SEOs however, that the proximity of a business to the point of search and lots of high-quality local citations (mentions of a business by name and address or name and phone number) are key ingredients (among others) to gaining visibility on maps.
+There is a general consensus among SEOs however, that the proximity of a business to the point of search and lots of high-quality local citations (online business mentions by name and address, name and phone number, or website) are key ingredients (among others) to gaining visibility on maps.

-One of the easiest and least expensive ways to acquire high-quality citations is to employ the services of local data aggregators individually, or by way of citation building service.
+One of the easiest and least expensive ways to ensure listing accuracy is to employ the services of a local data aggregator or a local citation building service.

 Who Are The Local Data Aggregators?

-There are four data aggregators in the United States:
+There are three main local data aggregators in the United States: